JoyceFatima/JoyceFatima/README.md

 ### Talking about Personal Stuffs

-- 👩🏻‍🚀 I'm Frontend Developer;
+- 👩🏻‍🚀 I'm Full-Stack Developer;

 - 📌 I’m currently working on with React | Typescript | Node.